ivoberger/StatikGMapsAPI/README.md

 ```

 ## Full Reference
-For detailed information on the parameters see the JavaDoc and the [official specifications][google-api-specs].
+For detailed information on the parameters see the KDoc and the [official specifications][google-api-specs].
+Below assigned values are the defaults.
 ```kotlin
 // supply your API key followed by a lambda to set the options val staticMap = StatikGMapsUrl("yourApiKey", baseUrl = "customBaseUrlWithoutHttp") {